islewis/ggpt/README.md

 ```

 ## Configure API key
 In order to access GPT, you need an OpenAI account, and an API key.
-Get one [here](https://platform.openai.com/account/api-keys) if you dont already have one.
+Get one [here](https://platform.openai.com/account/api-keys) if you don't already have one.
 ```bash
 $ ggpt configure
 OpenAI API Key: